gabrielriviere999-commits/portfolio/README.md

 - Liste des fichiers : opens the file browser page.
 - Mode sombre : activates/deactivates the dark mode of the main site.
 - Soutenir le site : opens the donation page.

+The Q button is used to launch the file search in popup mode.

 The tab? button is used to go to a tab of the site, useful on small screens.